k3d-vya/CS193_Fall18_Lab1/index.md

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

+# Shraavya's First CS193 Homework

+Things I like about CS193:
+- The people teaching it
+- The fun slides

 ```markdown
 Syntax highlighted code block